Matteo-Scerbo/uniform-keyboard/readme.md

 *Some videos show a typo: "tonal" instead of "tonic".
 This has been fixed in the app.*

+## References

+A few JSON files are included for reference:
+* DBstructure: the reference structure for the Database.
+Most branches may or may not be present.
+* DBrules: the rules of the Database, exactly as they are implemented.
+* Tutorials: the file that was uploaded to the Database to put the two example tutorials in place.
+* Ode to joy: a recording file that you can import.
+It is exactly in the format created by the export feature.

 ## Getting Started

 ### Prerequisites